mdang/ga-lessons/python-oop/README.md

 # A has 3 little objects.
 ```

+### Private Methods

+In Python, any method name prefaced by two underscores is automatically private and not accessible from instances of the object.

 ## Packages and Modules

 A module is a file containing Python definitions and statements.
 Modules allow us to write code in a reusable manner, any code within modules are loaded once and cached into `.pyc` files as bytecode.